RishiiiiPatel06/Elevate-Labs/README.md

 import data.

-then check the data using info and describe function. then change the some column datatype there are 2 to 3 values are missing those are removed. also make column and rows values consistent so, easy to understanding.
+then check the data using info and describe function. then change the some column datatype there are 2 to 3 values are missing those are removed. also make column and rows values consistent so, easy to understanding. also use describe function to get all the statistics vlaues.

 by completing this task, i gain hands-on experience in identifying and fixing common data issues like missing values, duplicates, and inconsistent formatting. leand and use pandas in python for real world data cleaning.